blemasle/mls800/docs/manual.md

 lr(right)->out
 ```

-By chaining several loops, the MLS800 act as a router that directs your audio signal to up to 8 external processing units.
-Leaving you with 2^8 possibilies to route your signal !
+By chaining several loops, the MLS800 acts as a router that directs your audio signal to up to 8 external processing units.
+Leaving you with 2<sup>8</sup> possibilities to route your signal!

 ## Know your gear